dariol83/ccsds/README.md

 ## SLE
 The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a test library that implements the user side of an SLE data exchange session.
 It supports RAF, RCF, ROCF and CLTU.
-Support for FSP is currently missing, but it is foreseen to be added shortly.
+Support for FSP is currently missing.
 It uses a custom format for the configuration of the service instances (currently not documented, can be derived by the classes inside the "config" package).
 Highlights are: